thehansong/accessibility-tic-tac-toe/README.md

     ```
 - **MongoDB URI** – _No local installation needed_
   A shared MongoDB Atlas URI is provided in the `.env.local` setup step 3 below.

+- **[NVDA Screen Reader (Windows only)](https://www.nvaccess.org/download/)** – Required to test accessibility features.
+Please download and install NVDA **before running the Tic Tac Toe web application**.
+This project is specifically designed to support **screen reader users**, and NVDA is **required** to experience the intended accessibility behavior.

+-  **[Firefox](https://www.mozilla.org/en-US/firefox/)** – Recommended browser for screen reader testing as NVDA works best with Firefox.
+Google Chrome support is limited and may not reflect full accessibility behavior.

 ---